atoomdev/fridayaios/README.md

 ```

 Once launched, say the **keyword** "friday" to activate the assistant.
 You can switch to **text mode** by saying "open chat mode" or back to voice with "open voice mode".
+To design a 3D model, say "design a 3D object" and describe it when prompted.
+The resulting OBJ and G-code files will be placed on your Desktop.

 ---